wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.1.6 =

 * Fixed 3.4 a bug - wouldn't send the image url to the widget
+* Added Transition Speed to the widget settings

+= 0.1.7 =

+* Fixed 3.4.1 bug
+* Added ability to make images in the rotator linkable

+= 0.1.8 =
+* Fixes bug with linking images

 == Upgrade Notice ==